 They're called arrhythmia's, so having adequate intake of magnesium can help decrease these.

 Magnesium deficiency has been found to occur in over one third of patients with congestive heart failure.
-It's associated with cardiovascular abnormalities such as acute myocardial infarcation, arrhythmia (as just mentioned), dislipideimia, angina, and athlerosclerosis.
+It's associated with cardiovascular abnormalities such as acute myocardial infarction, arrhythmia (as just mentioned), dislipidemia, angina, and athlerosclerosis.
 And it's linked to hypertension, a major risk factor for heart disease and stroke.

 So if deficiency contributes to all those things, it only makes sense that adequate intake would help prevent them too.